-All new pathways and hard landscaping areas within the Root Protection Areas (RPA's) of the retained trees should be designed using no-dig, up and over construction techniques, and be specified in close co-ordination with the retained Arboriculturalist.
-Porous materials should also be used when surfacing near the trees.
-No machinery will be used for this work, which must all be done by hand.
+All new pathways and hard landscaping areas within the Root Protection Areas (RPA's) of the retained trees MUST be designed using no-dig, up and over construction techniques, and be specified in close co-ordination with the retained Arboriculturalist.
+Porous materials MUST also be used when surfacing near the trees.
+No machinery will be used for this work, which MUST all be done by hand.

-8.12 TREE PLANTING
+8.12 DISMANTLING PROTECTIVE BARRIERS